Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Sleeping position guide

-**Back sleepers:** Aurora is typically best.
-Provides support without excessive sinking.
+**Back sleepers:** Cooper or Aurora is typically best.
+Provides support with more balanced cushioning.

-**Side sleepers:** Cloud is often preferred.
+**Side sleepers:** Cloud is preferred.
 The extra micro springs cushion shoulders and hips better.

 **Front/stomach sleepers:** Aurora or Cooper on the firmer end.
-Too soft and your back arches uncomfortably.
+Too soft and your back can arch.

 **Combination sleepers:** Any model works — the adjustability means you can dial it in regardless of which model you choose.